IFP

 the

-current demand for industrial scale biomass for co-firing in conventional coal
+anticipated demand for industrial scale biomass, especially torrified fuel, for co-firing in conventional coal

 burning power stations in Europe;